Forensic Behavioral Science Degree Overview

 She is the author of Kidnapping: An Investigator’s Guide to Profiling and Neurocriminology: Forensic and Legal Applications, Public Policy Implications, as well as numerous journal articles on extremism, threat assessment and risk management.

 Frequently Asked Questions

 What kind of job can I expect to get with this degree?

-Graduates of the Master’s in Forensic Behavioral Science degree program work in law enforcement, private security, emergency medical services, fire services, corrections, mental health and allied fields, risk management, and forensic linguistics.
+Graduates of the Master's in Forensic Behavioral Science degree program can expect work in the legal system such as a crime analyst or in law enforcement.
+They can also work in private security, emergency medical services, fire services, corrections, mental health and allied fields, risk management, and forensic linguistics.